FlameF0X/LuauRuleBaseChatbot/README.md

-Its a rule-base dataset. 🤷‍♂️
+It is just a rule-base dataset. 🤷‍♂️